 For example, if you don't answer within 24 hours to a Facebook Messenger conversation, it will be considered as lost and it will disappear, if you're using a third-party tool such as a shared inbox.

 Offering multiple channels could mean as many channels and tools to use.
 But that's not true anymore in 2020.

-With the rise of shared inbox, that gathers multiple channels inside one social inbox, your team has the ability to answer all incoming messages from one tool.
+With the rise of shared inboxes, that gather multiple channels inside one social inbox, your team has the ability to answer all incoming messages from one tool.

-Combining social messaging with a shared inbox is definitely your cost-killer as your most efficient action you'll take for your teams and customers for 2020!
+Combining social messaging with a shared inbox is definitely your cost-killer as the most efficient action you'll take for your teams and customers for 2023!